Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 *Jumpjet turning to target applied in [Robot Storm X](https://www.moddb.com/mods/cc-robot-storm-x)*

 - Allows jumpjet units to face towards the target when firing from different directions.
 Set `[JumpjetControls] -> TurnToTarget=yes` to enable it for all jumpjet locomotor units.
 This behavior can be overriden by setting `[UnitType] -> JumpjetTurnToTarget` for specific units.
-- This behavior does not apply to `TurretSpins=yes` units for obvious reasons.

 In `rulesmd.ini`:
 ```ini